Skip to main content

 1. Organise the Engagement Party

-You have been officially chosen as the couple's right hand person, so when it comes to celebrating the engagement, you of all people need to be on hand to help with organising whatever it is the couple want.
-It could be planning an engagement party with them, helping them with wedding supplier enquiries and finishing touches, or a more casual drinks reception at a close family member's home.
+You have been officially chosen as the couple's right-hand person, so when it comes to celebrating the engagement, traditionally it’s your job to be on hand to help with organising whatever it is the couple wants.
+It could be planning an engagement party, helping them with wedding supplier enquiries, or organising a casual drinks reception at a close family member's home.

-Whatever it is, this is your chance to show the couple you are more than ready to get stuck in with planning.
+Whatever it is, this is your chance to show the couple you’re more than ready to get stuck in with planning.

 2. Go Dress Shopping

-Shopping for a wedding dress or outfit is perhaps one of the most exciting events in the wedding planning journey but it can also be an anxious time for the bride.
-Pre-wedding body insecurities and the pressure to find 'the one' can feel overwhelming and as their closest friend and maid of honour, it's your job to help alleviate these worries.
+Shopping for a wedding dress or outfit is definitely one of the more exciting events in the wedding planning journey but it can also be an anxious time for the bride.
+Body insecurities and the pressure to find 'the one' can feel overwhelming and as their closest confidant and maid of honour, it's your job to help alleviate those worries.

-When we took Vicky Pattison wedding dress shopping, one of her biggest bits of advice was to take 'positive pigeons only' when shopping - and we couldn't agree more.
-Be that beacon of positivity and calmness for the couple as you go to one or one hundred wedding dress shops
+When we took Vicky Pattison wedding dress shopping, one of her biggest pieces of advice was to take along 'positive pigeons only' – and we couldn't agree more.
+It’s your job to be that beacon of positivity and refuge, whether you visit one or 100 wedding dress shops

 3. Help Choose the Bridesmaid Dresses

-As well as wedding dress shopping, the couple may also want you to help choose the all-important bridesmaid dresses.
-Sometimes, bridesmaids and the maid of honour wear different dress styles (we love the mismatched bridesmaids trend!), other times the couple chooses for you all to wear the same dress.
-Having too many opinions in this process can be challenging, so you will act as the voice of reason and likely represent the other girls.
+As well as wedding dress shopping, the maid of honour may also be required to help choose the bridesmaid dresses.
+Sometimes, bridesmaids and the maid of honour wear different dress styles (we love a mismatched bridesmaids look), other times the couple might choose for you all to wear the same.
+Having too many opinions in this process can be challenging, so you’ll need to act as the voice of reason.

-Take some stress off your friend by planning the itinerary for any dress shopping days out – look for a fun place to go for lunch and if you need to book appointments at any of the shops and make sure you’ve left enough time to navigate from place to place.
+Take some stress off your friend by planning the itinerary for any dress shopping days out – look for a fun place to go for lunch and if you need to, book dress shop appointments and make sure you’ve left enough time to navigate from place to place.

 It’s traditional for the couple to pay for the bridesmaid dresses, however this isn’t always the case.
-As the maid of honour, encourage the couple to communicate with the bridesmaids so that everyone knows who is paying for what, and that includes accessories, professional hair and makeup – to save any awkwardness.
+As the maid of honour, encourage the couple to communicate with the bridesmaids so everyone knows who is paying for what, and that includes accessories and professional hair and makeup – to save any awkwardness.

 4. Organise the Bridesmaids